ewafula/MetaClassifier/docs/MetaClassifier.md

 positional arguments:
   SAMPLE_FILE           Input tab-delimited file specifying sample names, file names for forward paired-end
-                        reads, and file names for reverse paired-end (file path if not in working directory) The second file not required for single-end frangments
+                        reads, and file names for reverse paired-end reads (full file path if not in working directory) The second file not required for single-end frangments

   DB_DIR                Input marker database directory with sequence fasta and corresponding taxonomy lineage